AngelGarcia13/DominicanWhoCodes/CONTRIBUTING.md

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/AngelGarcia13/DominicanWhoCodes/issues).

 * If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/AngelGarcia13/DominicanWhoCodes/issues/new/choose).
-Be sure to include a **title and clear description**, as much relevant information as possible.
+Be sure to include a **title and clear description**, and as much relevant information as possible.

 #### **Did you write a patch that fixes a bug?**